alphagov/govuk-design-system-backlog/docs/README.md

 [Read our contribution guidelines](CONTRIBUTING.md) and then [check the backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/1) to see what's needed.

-Huge thanks to these contributors.
+### Contributors

+A huge thanks to the following people who have contributed to the Design System.

 Sanjay | Michael
 --- | ---